Lake Cottage Renovation | See the Before + After

 Nestled between the two bedrooms is what now we refer to as the Nautical Bathroom.
 The jack and jill bathroom was once plaid…

-Is now bright white and hale navy!
+It is now bright white and hale navy!
 After removing the wallpaper, we painted the space a crisp white and the builder’s grade vanity blue.
 We added new hardware, a mirror, faucet and double sconce to transform the space.

-To add to the lake cottage vibe, I had a bath mat embroidered with “No Diving”.
-PS it was SO inexpensive!
 The floor received a Tile Grout Refresh making it bright white and modern, without having to replace the floor!

 The tassel shower curtain hangs from a bright brass shower curtain rod to break up the white.
 Of course no lake cottage would be complete without boat cleats!